octapf/technical-test/README.md

 ## - Which is the most elegant solution in your opinion?

-1. Most elegant solution is (ES Modules).
+1. The most elegant solution is (ES Modules).
-2. Makes the module tree shakeable, meaning the consumer imports the code wanted and renamed if needed, to shakes off the rest, resulting in smaller bundle sizes and better performance.
+2. Makes the module tree shakeable, meaning the consumer imports the code wanted and renamed if needed, to shake off the rest, resulting in smaller bundle sizes and better performance.
 3. Also performs in browsers.
 4. Imports are static and hoisted in parsetime.
-5. Enables to use static analizing tools.
+5. Enables to use static analyzing tools.
-6. In CommonJS, require() is a function meaning it will be called and get an error, if exits, in runtime.
+6. In CommonJS, require() is a function meaning it will be called and get an error, if exits, at runtime.

 ```
 //ES-Modules sintax